 Conclusion

-Success in the classroom starts in the kitchen.
-By choosing brain foods for exams that provide steady energy and protect your neurons, you aren't just eating—you're investing in your GPA.
+Success in the classroom starts with nutrition.
+By choosing brain foods for exams that provide steady energy and protect your neurons, you are doing more than eating.
+You are supporting your academic performance.

 Next time you head out for a long study session, skip the vending machine.
 Pack some walnuts, grab a bottle of water, and give your brain the premium fuel it deserves.
 Happy studying!